FaMoSi/Autoencoder-Plot-Face-Recognition/README.md

 # Autoencoder-Plot-Face-Recognition
-Face recognition using an autoencoder for feature extraction
+**Face recognition using an autoencoder for feature extraction**
 - - -
-This face recognition program uses the latent space of an autoencoder trained in an unsupervised fashion for the feature extraction process.
+This face recognition program uses the **latent space of an autoencoder** trained in an unsupervised fashion for the feature extraction process.

+For more info see the "notebook.jynb"